-Lipids: Physical characteristics lipids, chemical properties (hydrogenation, of of fats interesterification, oxidation-rancidity & reversion), Edible fats and oils, Tests to check purity of fats and oils, Emulsions, Lipids of biological importance like cholesterol and phospholipids, functional properties of lipids.
+Lipids: Physical characteristics of lipids, chemical properties of fats (hydrogenation, interesterification, oxidation-rancidity & reversion), Edible fats and oils, Tests to check purity of fats and oils, Emulsions, Lipids of biological importance like cholesterol and phospholipids, functional properties of lipids.
 Effect of processing on lipids and nutritional aspect of lipids.